 Built in 1897, by the Neafie and Levy, Ship and Engine Building Company of Philadelphia, Pennsylvania (hull #885) as the DeWitt C. Ivins for the Moran Towing Company of New York, New York.

-The tug lies in 300(ft) of water off Rockport, Massachusetts 8 nautical miles from Straitsmouth Island Light.
+The tug lies in 300(ft) of water off of Rockport, Massachusetts, eight nautical miles from Straitsmouth Island Light.
 She was a single screw tug, steam powered tug.

 (North Atlantic Dive Expeditions, Captain Eric Takakjian)